marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 Here's another fact: a line has 2 sides, a square has 4, and a cube has 6 faces, so a tesseract would have 8 "faces", or _cells_ (as they're called).

-One more: if you picked two endpoints of a line (there’s only one choice), they would be separated by one edge, namely, the line itself.
+One more: if you picked two endpoints of a line (there's only one choice), they would be separated by one edge, namely, the line itself.
 On a square, the most edges you could find between any two vertices is two.
 On a cube, that number is three.
 Consequently, on a tesseract, the most number of edges separating two vertices would be four.

 ![A side-by-side comparison of a line, square, cube, and hypercube](unthinkable/4d.png "Note that the tesseract shown here is a 3d projection of a 4d object")